cositools/cosi-data-challenges/README.md

 - **[Introduction to Polarization](polarization)**

 ## Data Challenges
-We have created example jupyter notebooks demonstrating all of the tools that will be needed to complete this year's data challenges.
+We have created example Jupyter notebooks demonstrating all of the tools that will be needed to complete this year's data challenges.
 They are available as part of the cosipy release, and listed below: <br />

 Example 1: [dataIO](https://github.com/cositools/cosipy/tree/main/docs/tutorials/DataIO) <br />
 Example 2: [GRB localization](https://github.com/cositools/cosipy/tree/main/docs/tutorials/ts_map) <br />